Tracy Cortez: Ultimate Fighting Championship

 Cortez was scheduled to face JJ Aldrich on August 28, 2021, at UFC on ESPN 30.
 However, Cortez was pulled from the fight due to injury, and she was replaced by Vanessa Demopoulos.

 Cortez faced Melissa Gatto on May 7, 2022, at UFC 274.
 She won the fight via unanimous decision.

 Cortez was scheduled to face Amanda Ribas on December 3, 2022, at UFC on ESPN 42.
 However, shortly after the official weigh-ins, the promotion announced Cortez was pulled from the bout due to an unspecified medical issue and the bout was cancelled.

 Cortez faced Jasmine Jasudavicius on September 16, 2023, at UFC Fight Night 227.
 She won the fight via unanimous decision.

 Cortez was scheduled to face Miranda Maverick on July 20, 2024, at UFC on ESPN 60.
 However, Cortez was pulled from the bout to face Rose Namajunas as a replacement for Maycee Barber, on July 13, 2024 at UFC on ESPN 59.
 She lost the fight by unanimous decision.

 Cortez was re-scheduled to face Miranda Maverick on December 14, 2024 at UFC on ESPN 63.
 However, Cortez was forced to withdraw due to health issues that required her to have surgery and was replaced by Jamey-Lyn Horth.

 Cortez faced Viviane Araújo on June 28, 2025, at UFC 317.
 She won the fight by unanimous decision.

 Cortez faced Erin Blanchfield in a rematch on November 15, 2025 at UFC 322.
 She lost the fight via a rear-naked choke submission in the second round.

+Cortez faced Wang Cong on July 11, 2026 at UFC 329.
+Despite having a point deducted from Cong for an illegal knee in the second round, Cortez lost the fight by unanimous decision.

 Personal life

 Cortez was previously engaged to fellow UFC fighter Brian Ortega.

+In January 2026, media outlets reported that she was in a relationship with the former UFC light heavyweight champion Alex Pereira following an Instagram post of the two kissing.
+The two would then end their relationship a week later for undisclosed reasons.